supercid/techdocs-wiki-tmp/Popup-Callbacks.md

 | campaignId | String | The identifier of the popup campaign |

 ## Coupon Given Callback

+The callback will be called when a customer clicks a button inside a Nosto behavioral pop-up to get their discount coupon code.

 ```js
   api.listen("couponGiven", function(couponEvent) {